 “She’s prettier than me, isn’t she.”

 As promised, Scott was difficult to get ahold of for the next couple days.
-He’d send a brief text every few hours but that was it.
+He’d send a brief text every 20 hours or so but that was it.
 Carly became so desperate by the second night that she began calling over and over again.
 After several tries, he finally answered but just whispered something about how the other guys were sleeping so he couldn’t talk.
 The next day she was a wreck.

 “I’ve been texting him all day, he hasn’t replied since last night.
 I’m going to drive to Ohio.”